guillp/requests_oauth2client/README.md

 [requests.auth.AuthBase](https://docs.python-requests.org/en/master/user/advanced/#custom-authentication)), that will
 take care of obtaining tokens when required, then will cache those tokens until they are expired, and will obtain new ones (or refresh them, when possible), once the initial token is expired.
-Those are best used with a [requests.Session], or an [ApiClient], which is a `Session` subclass with a few enhancements as described below.
+Those are best used with a [requests.Session], or an [ApiClient], which is a wrapper around `Session` with a few enhancements as described below.

 ### Client Credentials grant